 3. You will become a problem-solving expert

 When you go traveling by yourself for the first time then you will face some problems (be ready).
 But the thing is, you never know what might go wrong or what kind of problems you have to face.
-Maybe you run out of money, get stuck in borders, language barriers with locals, or get injured.
+You may run out of money, get stuck in borders, have language barriers with locals, or get injured.
 Unpleasant things can happen everywhere, not only when traveling.

 The thing is that we can’t run away from our problems.
 This is not a solution because problems will follow everywhere we go.
 The advantage of traveling alone is that you are the only person who can deal with challenges.
 Your choices and decisions will be decisive in your problem-solving formula.
 How much better you can become when being more receptive to obstacles that life puts in your way.
 With practice, I can see it’s going to be a benefit of solo travel.

 4. You will be more confident in decision making

 In the beginning, traveling alone for the first time might overwhelm you by all the decisions you have to make.
 Where I am going to stay, how I get there, what to eat, what to see and the list goes on.
 You’re the only person who has to make the decisions.

 The benefits of traveling look a bit harsh so far, but it’s only good for personal development.
 Also being decisive in decisions when your skin is in the game.
 There will be no more hesitations like “I don’t know” or “what you think about it”.
 Only you and your choices.

 There is no need to worry about making mistakes because it is part of the process.
 There is a saying: “You either succeed or learn.”
 You probably don’t take the same road, when it wasn’t right for you.
 You learned from your mistake and tried another way.
 Take control over your decisions.

 5. more out of comfort zone activities gets you stronger